Pfuster12/BoilerCycle/README.md

 # BoilerCycle
 Lightweight android library for quick RecyclerView creation.

 Using RecyclerView can sometimes be tedious and time-consuming, specially when theres a large number of lists in your app.
-Creating new classes for adapters and ViewHolders becomes annoying and difficult to follow, including a lot of boilerplate code.
+Creating new classes for adapters and ViewHolders becomes annoying and includes a lot of boilerplate code.

-## How-To
-Making a list with RecyclerView using BoilerCycle is easy.
+Making a RecyclerView list using BoilerCycle is easy.
 It keeps the code in your original class improving code legibility and has a quick set up.
 It only takes a simple chain function.

+## How-To
 Declare a RecyclerView in your layout:

 ```xml